-4.8 stars / 276 reviews | NATE-Certified | Master HVAC | Kingfisher, Oklahoma
+4.8 stars / 279 reviews | NATE-Certified | Master HVAC | Kingfisher, Oklahoma

 Variable-speed compressors are the biggest driver of that gap.
 Instead of running at full blast and cycling off, they modulate.
 They ramp up when needed and settle into a lower speed to maintain temperature.
 That means fewer on/off cycles, lower peak demand, and better humidity control.
 In Oklahoma summers, where 95-degree days stack up for weeks, that humidity control is not a small thing.

-The Honest Cost Difference
+The Honest Price Difference

-In Oklahoma’s climate, where you are running cooling hard from May through September and heating from November through February, a high-efficiency unit can save $20 to $50 per month on your electric bill compared to a standard unit.
+In Oklahoma’s climate, where you are running cooling hard from May through September and heating from November through February, a high-efficiency equipment can save $20 to $50 per month on your electric bill compared to a standard rig.
 Over 10 years, that adds up to $2,400 to $6,000.
 If you are on OG&E or OEC and qualify for utility rebates, those rebates can close most of the upfront price gap on their own.

-When the Standard Unit Makes More Sense
+When the Standard Setup Makes More Sense

 When High Efficiency Pays Off in Oklahoma

 The other factor is comfort.
-Variable-speed systems are quieter, they hold temperature tighter, and they pull more moisture out of your air.
+Variable-speed units are quieter, they hold temperature tighter, and they pull more moisture out of your air.
 In a Central Oklahoma summer when your dew point sits at 70 degrees, that dehumidification is real comfort, not just a spec sheet number.

 What I Recommend at Hartzell’s

 I stock and install Trane, Amana, and ACiQ equipment.
 For most homeowners in Kingfisher and surrounding counties who plan to stay put, I lean toward a 17-18 SEER2 two-stage or variable-speed unit.
 It gives you a meaningful efficiency gain over the base level without jumping to the top of the price range.
-For homeowners who run their system constantly and have good duct systems, going to 20+ SEER2 is worth the conversation.
+For homeowners who run their unit constantly and have good duct setups, going to 20+ SEER2 is worth the conversation.

 Frequently Asked Questions